 Windows 10 feature updates and security updates provide a valuable service: they not only patch Windows, its apps and components, but provide new features and capabilities twice a year.
 Windows Update can also automatically provide updated drivers for hardware connected to your PC, such as a USB-attached printer.

-As we write this, however, Microsoft is wrestling with the fallout from the Windows 10 October 2018 Update, which apparently deleted user data in an undisclosed number of cases and was put on hold, then resumed.
+It’s not an academic issue.
+Microsoft wrestled with the fallout from the Windows 10 October 2018 Update, which apparently deleted user data in an undisclosed number of cases and was put on hold, then resumed.
 Would you want to buy a car if it had even a 0.001 percent chance of exploding?
 Probably not—which is why it’s good to know how to manage Windows 10 updates, now and in the future.

 Three tools to manage updates with Windows 10 Home

-Windows 10 Pro allows you to defer updates for days and days.
-If you’re a Windows 10 Home user, you may as well accept your fate: Windows 10 updates—both periodic security updates, as well as the semi-annual feature updates—will arrive on your PC almost as soon as they’re released.
-Don’t worry, though, as Windows Home and Pro users alike have some defenses against an unexpected Windows 10 update: Active Hours, Restart reminders, and Metered updates.
+Normally, Windows 10 updates—both periodic security updates, as well as the semi-annual feature updates—will arrive on your PC almost as soon as they’re released—unless you tell Windows not to.
+Don’t worry, though, as Windows Home and Pro users alike have some defenses against an unexpected Windows 10 update: Active Hours, Restart reminders, Metered updates, and the ability to pause and defer updates.

 Active Hours can be a Windows 10 Home user’s most potent weapon against unexpected Windows 10 updates.
 (This setting is found in Home > Update & Security > Windows Update > Change active hours.)
 It’s here that you can tell Windows when you’re actively using your PC, and when it shouldn’t update Windows.
 The default is business hours: 8 a.m. to 5 p.m., though you can set a window for up to 18 hours later than the start time.
 Active Hours shouldn’t allow the update to occur during that period.
 Be careful, though, as the update could still kick off at, say, 4 a.m., when Active Hours is disabled and you’re not at your PC.